 The stars of the pop universe aligned and gave us Friday 2nd June.
 Dua Lipa released her long-awaited debut album DL1 and Halsey graced us with the much anticipated hopeless fountain kingdom.
 The first track from her second studio album ‘Now or Never’, set the stage for the ambitious, highly-stylised project, accompanied by a stunning Baz Luhrmann Romeo + Juliet inspired video.
-But this is no ‘one hit wonder, the rest is just filler’ pop album.
+But this is no ‘one hit wonder’ pop album.
 If for some unknown reason you haven’t had a chance to indulge in the sonic delight, here are a selection of highlights that are well worth a listen.

 Heaven in Hiding

 Following closely behind is a strikingly poetic (with lines like ‘crimson headache, aching blush’ it’s hard not to be) take on desire.
-Subtle and darkly romantic – always alluding but never explicit – in all the urgency and passion is a song that’s almost operatic in its build and sensual chorus.
-It is a beautiful track about female sexuality and sexual agency that takes full advantage of the singer’s raw vocal.
+Subtle and darkly romantic – always alluding but never explicit – this is a song that’s almost operatic in its build and sensual chorus.
+A beautiful track about female sexuality and sexual agency that takes full advantage of the singer’s raw vocal.

 The one true ballad of the album is a real standout.
 Whereas earlier tracks offer brief and stylised glimpses of Halsey’s vulnerability, this is her at her most achingly fragile.
 In a stripped back track, the singer earnestly apologises to those who have been hurt by her own insecurities and fears – ‘I’m sorry to my unknown lover, sorry that I can’t believe, that anybody ever really starts to fall in love with me’.